 Next, extend the support leg underneath.

 Finally, replace the dinette cushions to make the bed.
-This is an easy process which makes into a remarkably large dinette for a camper this size.
+This is an easy process that makes it into a remarkably large dinette for a camper this size.
 But what if you have more guests?

 Well, the optional two-door cabinet above the dinette is good for more than just holding your latest LP record finds.